LynchLab/MAPGD/README.md

 	allele                Estimates allele frequencies using individual data filter                Filter sites in '.map' files
 	genotype              Calculate genotype probabilities for individuals
-	pool                  Estimates allele frequencies using pooled data* proview               Prints data in the '.pro' file quartet format sam2idx               Reformats a sam header to an idx used by mapgd. read                  Reads from an SQL database
-	relatedness           Estimates the 7 IBD coefficients
-	write                 Writes to an SQL database

-Working in previous version, but currently broken:

 	linkage               Estimates linkage disequilibrium between loci

-In the near future we hope to implement the commands:
+	pool                  Estimates allele frequencies using pooled data* proview               Prints data in the '.pro' file quartet format read                  Reads from an SQL database

-	vcf                   Converts output to the popular vcf format
+	relatedness           Estimates the 7 genotypic correlation coefficients sam2idx               Reformats a sam header to an idx used by mapgd. vcf                   Converts output to the popular vcf format write                 Writes to an SQL database

 Each command has a number of options that can be examined by the -h option.
 For example, to get a short help message you can type: